 I once wrote an article called “Three False Reasons to Label Your Worship Song a Hymn.”
 But what about the other side of that?
-Let’s look at characteristics of a true hymn:
+In a world that sometimes seems like hymn vs song, let’s look at characteristics of a true hymn.

 In Sing With Understanding: An Introduction to Christian Hymnody, Harry Eskew and Hugh T. McElrath describe a hymn as a kind of poem set to music.
 They further write, “It should be simple and metrical in form, genuinely emotional, poetic and literary in style, spiritual in quality, and in its ideas so direct and so immediately apparent as to unify a congregation while singing it.”